ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/AdvancedFixedWingTurbofanBasicABPowerplant.rst

 AdvancedFixedWingTurbofanBasicABPowerplant
 ==========================================

-.. py:class:: AdvancedFixedWingTurbofanBasicABPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.AdvancedFixedWingTurbofanBasicABPowerplant

-   Bases: py:obj:`~IAdvancedFixedWingTurbofanBasicABPowerplant`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbofanBasicABPowerplant`

    Do not use this class, as it is deprecated.
 Use AgAvtrAdvFixedWingTurbofanBasicABProp instead.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: AdvancedFixedWingTurbofanBasicABPowerplant

 Overview
 --------